-The department operates under the philosophy that every Preston student should be made aware of the human condition and should develop the ability to make positive moral choices through exposure to great literature.
-In that discovery process, our students are encouraged to listen, think, speak, and write critically about important issues raised by literature.
+Welcome to the Preston High School English Department!
+The department operates under the philosophy that every PHS student should know the human condition and should develop the ability to make positive, moral choices through exposure to great literature and non-fiction.
+In that discovery process, we encourage our students to listen, think, speak, and write critically about important issues they read through novels, memoir, poetry, short stories, current events, and other important readings.

 The Visual Arts curriculum aims to bring out the artist within each student.
 The expression of individuality and creativity is encouraged in each class.
 Connections to Art History are fostered.
 Students gain competency in drawing from observation, in rendering form and texture through line, through modeling and the use of color in a variety of media.
 Junior and senior artists are expected to be self-motivated to create their best art within a structured environment.
 Senior artists are offered the opportunity for Advanced Placement in Studio Art with the goal of obtaining college credit and creating a college level portfolio to be used for college admissions.

-We in the LOTE Department believe that language is the basis of human relationship and communication.
 Multi-lingualism is essential in an ever-changing, global society, and it opens the door to opportunities that otherwise would be nonexistent.
 We also believe that proficiency in a foreign language demands the ability to communicate purposefully, while appreciating contemporary and classical cultures in an intercultural population.
+Thus, it is the purpose of our Department to enable students to communicate with native speakers of that language and to understand other cultures better.
+A communicative approach is emphasized, rather than a linguistic one.
+Students are encouraged to use language as a tool that will enable them to accomplish specific communicative goals.
+Knowledge of a foreign language not only enables communication with others but also builds confidence in the self.